Lampredotto: Florentine Street Food

 Lampredotto and the Ponte Vecchio

-I Trippaio di San Frediano: Located in the Oltrarno district, this stand is known for its flavorful and authentic lampredotto.
+• I Trippaio di San Frediano: Located in the cool Oltrarno district, perfect for those exploring the "real" Florence near MaMa Florence.

 Sign up for our newsletter and keep in touch!